lakenn/user-insight/readme.md

   2. Worker updates UserStats concurrently
   3. Add two caches for the sorted result of ConcurrentHashMap in UserStats.java
   4. For each user, when the ConcurrentHashMap in UserStats gets updated, clear the cache.
-  5. GetTopN will read from the cache if the cache is not emptpy ; otherwise rebuild cache (sort)
+  5. GetTop K will read from the cache if the cache is not emptpy ; otherwise rebuild cache (sort again)